openvinotoolkit/openvino/docs/ops/pooling/MaxPool_1.md

 **Short description**: Performs max pooling operation on input.

 **Detailed description**: Input shape can be either 3D, 4D or 5D.
 Max Pooling operation is performed with the respect to input shape from the third dimension to the last dimension.
-If paddings are used then during the pooling calculation their value is `-inf`.
+If paddings are used then during the pooling calculation their value are `-inf`.
+The max pooling operation involves sliding a filter over each channel of feature map and down sampling by choosing the biggest value within the region covered by the filter.
 [Article about max pooling in Convolutional Networks](https://deeplizard.com/learn/video/ZjM_XQa5s6s).

 **Attributes**: *Pooling* attributes are specified in the `data` node, which is a child of the layer node.